everestial/vcfparser/docs/record_parser.rst

 **Methods on record object**

 Very specific parsing of the record object can be done using the provided methods.
-These methods take several args and kwargs to narrow down the information available in the `Record` object.
+These methods take several args and kwargs to narrow down the information available in the :py:class:`~vcfparser.record_parser.Record` object.

 |